By Enza Ferreri

 The very fact that Italy is now among the countries with the lowest birth rates in the globe/world in itself shows that the majority, or at least a large number, of Italians don’t put at the first place Catholic faith and doctrine when making choices of behaviour, not even in the most important spheres of life.

-Formal, exterior respect for Church – for example, Viareggio Carnival administrators who are careful about not extending the Carnival festivities too long into Lent so as not/in order not to offend the (local) Bishop, but then may or may not follow natural law (when in bed) with their wives or even other women.
+You’ll find that in Italy there is formal, exterior respect for Church.
+For example, the administrators of Viareggio Carnival, a great traditional festival held every year in my hometown, are usually careful about not extending the Carnival festivities too long into Lent so as not to offend the Bishop of the diocese, Lucca, but then may or may not follow natural law (when in bed) with their wives or even other women.

-My mother voted in favour of divorce in the Italian referendum.
+My mother, a devout Catholic, like many others voted in favour of a new law permitting divorce in an Italian referendum.

-Then there the many (self-professed) Catholics who are communists, socialists (, liberals).
-This in itself shows how confused are people’s ideas on religious matters and how diluted the concept(s)(doctrine(s)) of Catholicism has/have become in many (people’s) minds.
+Then there the many (self-professed) Catholics who are communists or socialists.
+This in itself shows how diluted the concepts and doctrines of Catholicism have become in many people’s minds.